 How is this medicine (Bexarotene) best taken?

-Use bexarotene as ordered by your doctor.
+Use bexarotene (topical) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Wash your hands before and after use.
 Do not wash your hands after use if putting this on your hand.

 - Avoid putting on healthy skin.